normangalt/Cosmetics-Check/README.md

 ## License

 Distributed under the MIT License.
-See `LICENSE` for more information.
+See [LICENCE](https://github.com/normangalt/Cosmetics-Check/blob/master/LICENSE) for more information.